-Bird watching is a huge deal in San Martin.
+Bird watching is a huge deal in San Martin, so it may be in your best interest to learn more about travel binoculars before heading out here!
 So comes to no surprise that an event for birdwatchers is held here every year.
 The town hosts the annual South American Birdwatching Fair every November, when bird aficionados from all over the world gather for an opportunity to meet like-minded individuals as well as share their common interest.
 Suppliers of bird watching equipment and books also come and there are several workshops being offered for enthusiasts of all skill levels.

 Best Day Trips Outside the City

 For a day trip outside San Martin, none will top a slow and scenic drive on Ruta de los Sieta Lagos (the Seven Lakes road) to the famous tourist city of Bariloche.
 This road not only offers stunning views of the beautiful landscapes in the area, but including sights of the Seven Lakes – Espejo, Correntoso, Escondido, Villarino, Falkner, Machonico, and Lácar, it’ll also take you Villa La Angostura and through the Los Arrayanes National Park.
 This drive will give you a chance to really see the gorgeous Patagonian scenery and breathe some fresh air up in the mountains without breaking the bank.